tgalarneau/bms/README.md

 **MQTT & JSON**

 Now can choose either mqtt or socket output.
-The mqtt version has been changed from csv to json input/output to make using mqtt data easier with other programs.
-I have also included mqtt listner and json inputs in the changed section that can be added to a existing telegraf.conf file replacing the socket listener with the mqtt listener.
-Of course, also need to install Mosquitto or another mqtt server/client.
+The mqtt version has been changed from csv to json output to make using mqtt data easier with other programs.
+I have also included mqtt listener with json inputs in the changed section that can be added to a existing telegraf.conf file only replacing the socket listener with the mqtt listener.
+Of course, also need to first install Mosquitto or another mqtt server/client.